Berkshire Grey (NASDAQ:BGRY) Shares Gap Up to $3.13

-Shares of Berkshire Grey Inc (NASDAQ:BGRY) gapped up before the market opened on Monday .
+Berkshire Grey Inc (NASDAQ:BGRY)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $3.13, but opened at $3.23.
-Berkshire Grey shares last traded at $3.23, with a volume of 1,665 shares.
+Berkshire Grey shares last traded at $3.23, with a volume of 1,665 shares trading hands.

-BGRY has been the subject of several research reports.
-Bank of America initiated coverage on Berkshire Grey in a research note on Wednesday, December 8th.
-They set a “buy” rating and a $12.00 price target for the company.
-Credit Suisse Group upgraded Berkshire Grey from a “neutral” rating to an “outperform” rating and increased their price target for the stock from $8.00 to $10.00 in a research note on Tuesday, November 23rd.
-Finally, Zacks Investment Research downgraded Berkshire Grey from a “hold” rating to a “sell” rating in a research note on Tuesday.
+Several equities research analysts have recently issued reports on BGRY shares.
+Bank of America started coverage on Berkshire Grey in a research report on Wednesday, December 8th.
+They set a “buy” rating and a $12.00 target price for the company.
+Zacks Investment Research lowered Berkshire Grey from a “hold” rating to a “sell” rating in a research report on Tuesday.
+Finally, Credit Suisse Group upgraded Berkshire Grey from a “neutral” rating to an “outperform” rating and increased their price target for the stock from $8.00 to $10.00 in a research note on Tuesday, November 23rd.

-Institutional investors have recently bought and sold shares of the company.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
 Citigroup Inc. purchased a new stake in shares of Berkshire Grey during the 3rd quarter valued at $26,000.
 Penserra Capital Management LLC purchased a new stake in shares of Berkshire Grey during the 3rd quarter valued at $29,000.
-Royal Bank of Canada bought a new position in shares of Berkshire Grey during the 3rd quarter valued at $31,000.
-Advisor Group Holdings Inc. bought a new position in shares of Berkshire Grey during the 3rd quarter valued at $34,000.
-Finally, Bank of America Corp DE grew its holdings in shares of Berkshire Grey by 1,391.9% during the 4th quarter.
-Bank of America Corp DE now owns 10,652 shares of the company’s stock valued at $59,000 after purchasing an additional 9,938 shares during the last quarter.
-Hedge funds and other institutional investors own 81.01% of the company’s stock.
+Royal Bank of Canada purchased a new stake in shares of Berkshire Grey during the 3rd quarter valued at $31,000.
+Advisor Group Holdings Inc. purchased a new stake in shares of Berkshire Grey during the 3rd quarter valued at $34,000.
+Finally, Bank of America Corp DE raised its position in shares of Berkshire Grey by 1,391.9% during the 4th quarter.
+Bank of America Corp DE now owns 10,652 shares of the company’s stock valued at $59,000 after buying an additional 9,938 shares in the last quarter.
+Institutional investors and hedge funds own 81.01% of the company’s stock.

 Berkshire Grey Company Profile (NASDAQ:BGRY)